prasad-psp/prasad-psp/README.md

 <br/>
 <br/>

-- 👀 I’m working on Android Development.
+- 👀 Android Developer | Flutter Developer
-- 🌱 I’m currently learning Advance Android Development and also Flutter App Development.
+- 🌱 Currently diving deep into Android App Development and Flutter App Development.
-- 💞️ I’m looking to make more friends.
+- 💞️ Let's connect and grow together!
+Open to collaborations and making new friends in the developer community.
-- 📫 How to reach me: prasad.parshram123@gmail.com
+- 📫 Reach out to me at prasad.parshram123@gmail.com
 <br/>

 <!-- status codes -->